 The District sponsors students annually to attend the Natural Resources Conservation Workshop.
 The Workshop is available to Georgia’s Rising 10th, 11th, and 12th graders.
 The Workshop focuses on the value, protection, and conservation of Georgia’s wildlife, forestry, soil, and water resources, including conservation in Georgia’s mining industry.

 The annual NACD and NACD Auxiliary Poster Contest provides students from kindergarten through 12th grade the chance to have their art displayed as part of a national conservation outreach initiative.
 Each year, the winning posters reflect NACD’s annual Stewardship theme, and highlight the work of conservation districts and their state conservation associations, auxiliaries, and agencies to protect and enhance natural resources.
 The contest starts at the district level; winners advance to the state level, and then to the national level, where they receive recognition at NACD’s annual meeting.

 The Clayton County Conservation District meets on the second Monday of each month at 11 AM in the Clayton County 4-H Extension Office.

 To access previous meeting minutes and documents, please click the link below.

-Contact clayton county soil & water conservation district
+Contact clayton county conservation district

 Sharon Burns, District Program Assistant